Overview of JMeter

 - Supports Multiple Testing: JMeter supports numerous testing processes like Load Testing, Distributed Testing, and Functional Testing.

-- Support Multi-protocol: JMeter supports for web application testing and also estimates the performance of database server.
+- Support Multi-protocol: JMeter supports web application testing and also estimates the performance of database server.
 It gives multi-protocols such as HTTP, JDBC, LDAP, SOAP, JMS, and FTP.

 - Record and Playback: JMeter keeps an eye on the activity of a user on the web browser and replicates them in the form of the web application.